-- 3.21 Longlands Farm was bought by the NDA from BNFL in 2006, even though the CEO of Nirex promised in 1997 that it would be sold.
-NDA currently holds the mineral rights to the property. - 3.22 In December 2006 the BGS published a cartoon diagram showing that mountainous terrain was "favourable" for siting a GDF.
+- 3.21 Longlands Farm was transferred to the NDA from BNFL in 2006, even though the CEO of Nirex promised in 1997 that it would be sold.
+NDA currently holds the mineral rights to the property. - 3.22 The CoRWM-1 report was published in July 2006.
+It recommended geological disposal, but only for existing wastes it was not a 'green light' for new build.
+It also recommended a robust programme of interim storage. - 3.23 In December 2006 the BGS published a cartoon diagram showing that mountainous terrain was "favourable" for siting a GDF.
 This ridiculous suggestion, contrary to all international guidelines on safe GDF siting, appears to have only one possible area of application within England and Wales the western Lake District mountains, such as Ennerdale Fell, inland from Sellafield.
-No further details were subsequently published by the BGS. - 3.23 The CoRWM-1 report was published in 2007.
-It recommended geological disposal, but only for existing wastes it was not a 'green light' for new build.
-It also recommended a robust programme of interim storage. - 3.24 Nirex was merged in the NDA in April 2007.
+No further details were subsequently published by the BGS. - 3.24 Nirex was merged in the NDA in April 2007.
 The personnel and policies of Nirex continue under the new name.

 - 3.25 CoRWM-1 was reconstituted in 2007 as CoRWM-2, with new membership including two geologists.
 Its remit included scrutiny of plans for geological disposal.
 But as a scrutineer of this aspect it failed dismally, taking the 'three wise monkeys' approach to geology 'we don't yet know enough'.
-CoRWM-2 can be added to the list of nefarious pseudo-scientific doubters such as the tobacco lobby and climate change deniers, in their practice of agnotology. - 3.26 From 2008 onwards a Nuclear Influencing Strategy Workshop was held regularly in Cumbria.
+CoRWM-2 can be added to the list of pseudo-scientific doubters such as the tobacco lobby and climate change deniers, all related by their practice of agnotology. - 3.26 From 2008 onwards a Nuclear Influencing Strategy Workshop was held regularly in Cumbria.
 Membership included representatives of CCC, CBC, ABC, the NDA and other union and business interests.
 The minutes of 15 January 2008 state: - "22.
 No consensus on how/when to play trump card that West Cumbria has a community willing to host high level repository, but perhaps only if we get new build and socio economic money follows to benefit community.
 This does of course assume that no other communities are equally willing!"